Kull of Atlantis: Namesakes in other works of fiction

 Kull may have been the source of the name of King Kull, a Fawcett Comics supervillain and foe of Captain Marvel, later acquired by DC Comics.
-This King Kull combines barbarian elements with the bizarre science-fiction elements common in Captain Marvel stories of the Golden Age of comic books.
+This King Kull combines barbarian elements with the bizarre science fiction elements common in Captain Marvel stories of the Golden Age of comic books.

 Chronology

 In Robert E. Howard's story "Kings of the Night", a character living in the time of the Roman Empire states that a contemporary of Kull's "has been dead a hundred thousand years as we reckon time."

 Copyright and trademark

 The name Kull was registered as a trademark by Kull Productions in 1985.
 The trademark is now owned by Robert E. Howard Properties.

-The Australian site of Project Gutenberg has many Robert E. Howard stories, including several Kull stories.
-This indicates that, in their opinion, the stories hosted on the site are free from copyright and may be used by anyone, at least under Australian law.
-Subsequent stories written by other authors are subject to the copyright laws of the relevant time.
+Written works published before 1930, including "The Shadow Kingdom" and "The Mirrors of Tuzun Thune", have entered the public domain in the United States in 2025.
+In the European Union, where the copyright term is the author's life plus 70 years, these stories entered the public domain in 2007.